konecnyjakub/mytester/README.md

 ```

 The extension expects your test cases to be place in your_project_root/tests.
-If there are in a different folder, you have to add folder parameter to the extension:
+If they are in a different folder, you have to add folder parameter to the extension:

 ```neon
 mytester: